rohankadekodi/cs360v-s23/project2.md

 # Grading rubric

 Course staff will assign each proposed issue a score based on its difficulty.
-Easy issues are worth 1 point, medium issues are worth 2, and hard issues are worth 3.
+- Easy issue: 1 point
+- Medium issue: 2 points
+- Hard issues: 3 points

 A group of 2 students must take on a set of issues worth 3 points, a group of 3 students must reach 4 points, and a group of 4 students must reach 5 points.
 Each group must take at least one medium or hard issue, but otherwise can combine issues in any way they like.
 For example, a group of 2 could do one easy and one medium issue, or they could do one hard issue.

 30% of your grade comes from Project 2.
 It is worth 60 total points.
 - 5 points for getting issues approved by course staff by the deadline.